2026 Town Election Voting Resources

 • will be absent from the city on election day, and/or

-• have a physical disability that prevents voting at polls, and/or
+• have a physical disability that prevents voting at the polls, and/or

 • cannot vote at the polls due to religious beliefs

-• All applications require a signature and may be dropped off at Town Hall; mailed to Town Clerk’s Office, 13 East Central St.; or emailed to vote@natickma.org
+• All applications require a signature and may be dropped off at Town Hall, mailed to the Town Clerk’s Office, 13 East Central St., or emailed to vote@natickma.org